yashtekade21/MediaVault/README.md

 ## Author

-Your Name / Your Organization
+**Yash Tekade**

 ## License

-Copyright © 2025 Yash Tekade.
-All rights reserved.
+**Copyright © 2025 Yash Tekade.
+All rights reserved.**

-This software is proprietary and confidential.
+This is a proprietary project.
+The source code is provided for educational viewing purposes only.

+**Permitted:**
+- ✓ Educational viewing and learning
+- ✓ Personal, non-commercial use

+**Not Permitted:**
+- ✗ Commercial use without written permission
+- ✗ Redistribution or sharing
+- ✗ Modification and republishing
+- ✗ Creating derivative works

+For licensing inquiries or commercial use, please contact the author.

 ## Disclaimer

-Users are responsible for respecting copyright laws and platform terms of service.
-This tool is for personal use only.
+Users are responsible for respecting copyright laws and platform terms of service when downloading content.
+This tool is for personal, non-commercial use only.

 ## Version